LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 ### Template Manager

-Users with this role can only create and work with:
+Users with this role can only create and manage:

 * (Bot) templates